web1221/FT-project-Epi/README.md

 ## Description
-  _This application was created to demonstrate use of API calls.
+  _This application was created to demonstrate the use of API calls.
 The application takes a name, or a medical issue and returns Doctors who meet the search criteria.
 The application returns Name, Address, Phone Number, and if the Doctor is accepting new patients._

 ## Setup/Installation Requirements